 Staging sells homes faster and for more money

-Most home buyers are looking for a property that they can move into without doing a ton of work (and spending a lot of money!) beforehand.
+Most homebuyers are looking for a property that they can move into without doing a ton of work (and spending a lot of money!) beforehand.
 When buyers are able to walk into a home that feels finished, and that doesn’t require them to stretch to imagine themselves in it, they’re far more likely to push it to the top of their list.

 And finally, staged homes sell for more money because buyers are able to see the value of the property.
 Where other properties may leave them with a to do list and questions about whether the rooms will work for their lifestyle, your staged home will justify a higher asking price by doing the hard work of solving those problems up front.